Chrico/wp-fields/docs/02 - create forms.md

 ----

 ## Filter data
-To add input filter for elements, you can use the `Form::add_filter`-method.
+To add input filter for elements, you can use the `Form::withFilter`-method.
 For our exampe we're going to use the `StripTags`-filter to remove the `<p>`-Tags.

 ```php
 <?php